h4sci/h4sci.github.io/src/content/blog/self-hosted-shiny-pg/index.md

 First, before we look at the implementation details, let's compare the traditional approach to host all these parts locally with the containerized approach.
 That is where we see why Docker is transformative (=containerization for our purposes).

->"The cool thing about containers is, they run virtually — pun intended — the same way on a remote server as they run on your local notebook."
+<div class="text-4xl">"The cool thing about containers is, they run virtually — pun intended — the same way on a remote server as they run on your local notebook."</div>

 ### Traditional Approach: Running Locally